dlill/DynSysBio2019/Exercises/aufgaben06.tex.md

 # Homework

+* One at a time, increase each parameter by 10% and evaluate its effect on $\log J$
 * Implement the control coefficients with finite differences, evaluate the control coefficients for different `h = [10. ^x for x in -16:0]`, determine the order magnitude of `h` where the derivatives become numerically instable.